greglinch/sourcelist/to-do-list.md

 # To-do for development

+* make language mandatory

+* flag outdated profiles
+	* on a profile, click to report outdated
+	* that sends an email to diversesources@gmail.com with an admin link to the profile to update

+* how to handle ratings?
+	* require Journalist profile
+		* they'll need to confirm their email
+		* admin then vets them like a source
+	* added directly on the person or added in their own model and then you choose a user to attach it to?
+		* it will be an option (within 1 hour, within 6 hours, within 12 hour, within 1 day, more than 1 day)
+	* ManyToManyField? (only show ones added by that user)
+	* use a mgmt cmd to calculate?

+* donate link to Patreon
+	* Mollie will set up the page
+	* add link to main menu

 * FIX issue with duplicates and redirects; fixed bc deleted dupes on prod
 	* see work started on add-id-to-urls-with-redirect branch

+* FIX: Diverse Sources 500 error if contact form functionality doesn't work
+	* wrap in try/except
+	* use a backup account?

+* updates for security
+	* set up app-specific password for the settings_private

 * write migration to create necessary user groups
 	* name: change source and add related